emnify/product-docs/docs/how-tos/openvpn/integration-linux.md

 See this video [guide for how to secure your devices with Open VPN](https://www.youtube.com/watch?v=yt44fJpfkQ4).

+## Add mandatory layer of security and privacy

 Any traffic exchanged with the mobile devices is encrypted before transmitted over the public internet, therefore adding an additional layer of security and privacy.
 For that **no** VPN software needs to be installed on the device or any configuration changes to be done, the default EMnify APN does also support VPN flows.